T-dex-tiy/git_in_sass_winter_bone/README.md

-Created all needed index.html and base files first before finding color palet
+Created all needed index.html and base files first before finding color What you macallit.